melsman/melsman.github.io/cv.md

 #### Publications

+* [2014c] Patrick Bahr, Jost Berthold, and Martin Elsman.
+Towards Certified Management of Financial Contracts.
+In Proceedings of the 26th Nordic Workshop on Programming Theory (NWPT'14).
+October, 2014.

+* [2014b] Troels Henriksen, Martin Elsman, and Cosmin E. Oancea.
+Size Slicing - A Hybrid Approach to Size Inference in Futhark.
+In Proceedings of the 3rd ACM SIGPLAN workshop on Functional High-Performance Computing (FHPC'14).
+Guthenburg, SE.
+September, 2014.

+* [2014a] Martin Elsman and Martin Dybdal.
+Compiling a Subset of APL Into a Typed Intermediate Language.
+In ACM SIGPLAN International Workshop on Libraries, Languages and Compilers for Array Programming (ARRAY'14).
+Edinburgh, UK.
+June, 2014.

 * [2014] Martin Elsman and Anders Schack-Nielsen.
 Typelets - A Rule-Based Evaluation Model for Dynamic, Statically Typed User Interfaces.
 In International Symposium on Practical Aspects of